benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 - The shell leaves holes where dynamic content will load in asynchronous.
 - The async holes are streamed in parallel, reducing the overall load time of the page.

-## Search and Pagination
+## Use URL search params

-Next.js is using **URL search params** to manage the search state.
+Next.js is using URL search params to manage the **search** and **pagination** state.

+### Why

+- Bookmarkable and Shareable URLs
+- URL parameters can be directly consumed on the server to render the initial state, making it easier to handle server rendering
+- makes it easier to track user behavior

+### How

-Next.js provide Hooks for search:
+Next.js provide Hooks:
 - useSearchParams - Allows you to access the parameters of the current URL.
 For example, the search params for this URL `/dashboard/invoices?page=1&query=pending` would look like this: `{page: '1', query: 'pending'}`.
 - usePathname - Lets you read the current URL's pathname.
 For example, for the route `/dashboard/invoices`, usePathname would return `'/dashboard/invoices'`.
 - useRouter - Enables navigation between routes within client components programmatically.

+You use these Hooks to implement the interact logic between client and server components.

+### Steps

+Setup the query string Steps:

+1. In client component, using `useSearchParams`, `URLSearchParams`, `useRouter` and `usePathname` to update the URL.
+2. When the URL updagte, it will works as prop update to the Server component.
+Server component will fetch data and re-render.

+> This client component may live inside the server component in code base.
+This logic looks weird but works.
+> So URL search params is the key point to make client and server component interact each other.
+{: .block-warning}

+You use **query string** to implement Fetch data, Search and Pagination function.

-## Server Actions
+## React Server Actions

+### What is React Server Actions

-React Server Actions allow you to run asynchronous code directly on the server.
-They eliminate the need to create API endpoints to mutate your data.
-Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.
+React Server Actions allow you to run asynchronous code directly on the server to **mutate data**.
+You can write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

+They eliminate the need to create API endpoints to mutate data.

-Server Actions achieve this through techniques like `POST` requests, encrypted closures, strict input checks, error message hashing, and host restrictions, all working together to significantly enhance your app's safety.
+Server Actions achieve this through techniques like **`POST` requests**, **encrypted closures**, **strict input checks**, **error message hashing**, and **host restrictions**, all working together to significantly enhance your app's safety.

-### Using forms with Server Actions
+### How to create Server Actions

+By adding the `'use server'` to a file, you mark all the exported functions within the file as server functions.
+These server functions can then be imported into Client and Server components, making them extremely versatile.
+You can also write Server Actions directly inside Server Components by adding `"use server"` inside the action.

-In React, you can use the action attribute in the `<form>` element to invoke actions.
-The action will automatically receive the native `FormData` object, containing the captured data.
+Usually, you use the `action` attribute in the `<form>` element to invoke actions.
+When you submit the form, Server action function `createRecord` will automatically receive the native `FormData` object, containing the captured data.
+Like this: `createRecord(formData: FormData)`.

-For example:
+> Good to know:
+>
+> In HTML, you'd pass a URL to the `action` attribute of `<form>`.
+This URL would be the destination where your form data should be submitted (usually an API endpoint).
+> However, in React, the `action` attribute of `<form>` is considered a special prop - meaning React builds on top of it to allow actions to be invoked.
+> Behind the scenes, Server Actions create a `POST` API endpoint.
+This is why you don't need to create API endpoints manually when using Server Actions.

+### Example

+Invoking a Server Action within a Server Component :
 ```ts
 // Server Component
 export default function Page() {